 - Release Date

-And so, burly Tatum spends his screentime playing science with a trio of chemistry wizzes and Hill’s sensitive, easygoing sense of humor grabs the attention of yearbook-editing drug dealer Eric (Dave Franco, young brother of James) and his down-to-earth heartthrob Molly (Brie Larson).
-Inevitably, Jenko learns what it was like for Schmidt to be a loser and Schmidt gets to relive high school as a cool kid, effectively losing himself in his cover.
+And so, burly Tatum spends his screentime playing science with a trio of chemistry wizzes, and Hill’s sensitive, easygoing sense of humor grabs the attention of yearbook-editing drug dealer Eric (Dave Franco, young brother of James) and his down-to-earth heartthrob Molly (Brie Larson).
+Inevitably, Jenko learns what it was like for Schmidt to be a loser, and Schmidt gets to relive high school as a cool kid, effectively losing himself in his cover.
 Playing against type yet fulfilling his dumb musclehead role, I dare say that Tatum shows potential.
-Hill is funnier and more likeable than he’s ever been, finding a happy medium between the raunchy desperation of Superbad and the low-key sarcasm that earned him an Oscar nomination on Moneyball.
-Chris Parnell plays a drama teacher with tales of New York (“upstate… Albany”), Ellie Kemper is a chemistry teacher who can’t take her eyes of the uniquely buff new student in class, and Rob Riggle is an unstable gym teacher.
+Hill is funnier and more likable than he’s ever been, finding a happy medium between the raunchy desperation of Superbad and the low-key sarcasm that earned him an Oscar nomination on Moneyball.
+Chris Parnell plays a drama teacher with tales of New York (“upstate… Albany”), Ellie Kemper is a chemistry teacher who can’t take her eyes off the uniquely buff new student in class, and Rob Riggle is an unstable gym teacher.
 Best of all, Ice Cube plays their always-yelling chief who shouts, “Embrace your stereotypes!” and in turn emphasizes the movie’s best quality.

 Of course, the last half-hour involves cracking their case in the usual Hollywood fashion with car chases and shootouts.
-Their bromance comes oh-so-close to a break-up, until they quickly make amends and save the day, creating a curious, but undeniable emotional pull.
-Yet even these moments have a self-aware humor that renders them at once exciting and funny.
+Their bromance comes oh-so-close to a break-up until they quickly make amends and save the day, creating a curious, but undeniable emotional pull.
+Yet even these moments have self-aware humor that renders them at once exciting and funny.
 Michael Bacall, who co-wrote Scott Pilgrim vs. the World, enters us into an ironic arena where the characters make fun of the movie they’re in.
-Still, when the climax dwindles into full-blown action mode, the proceedings become rather dull as the barrage of bullets fly.
+Still, when the climax dwindles into full-blown action mode, the proceedings become rather dull as the barrage of bullets flies.
 Fortunately, a pair of cameos toward the end and an unnecessary penis gag (pun intended) prevent the viewer from slipping into boredom.